Seven Ages of Rock: Programme 3: Blank Generation

-When the Sex Pistols went to the US, they wanted to show them what punk was really about, but instead it destroyed them.
-They had no fun, so they decided to take that to the extreme in their last show in San Francisco in 1978, playing a typically raucous show, and ending (as an Encore) with a cover of The Stooges song 'No Fun'.
+When the Sex Pistols went to the United States, they wanted to show them what punk was really about, but instead it destroyed them.
+They had no fun, so they decided to take that to the extreme in their last show in San Francisco in 1978, playing a typically raucous show, and ending (as an Encore) with a cover of The Stooges song "No Fun".
 Before going off stage, John Lydon remarked "Ever get the feeling you've been cheated?"
 Lydon later commented: "That was directed to the whole world, including us."
 After leaving, Lydon started Public Image Ltd, and ushered in the post-punk era.

-In this episode some of the featured songs on the BBC website were not the same as featured in the episode.
-These include the episode not opening with Iggy and the Stooges' "No Fun" but the Sex Pistols' version (although is not named until the end of the episode), the Buzzcocks also played "Boredom" and "Ever Fallen in Love"; The Slits only featuring one song, "Typical Girls," rather than the three featured on the website; and Public Image's "Poptones" appearing in the episode.
+In this episode, some of the featured songs on the BBC website were not the same as featured in the episode.
+These include the episode not opening with Iggy and the Stooges' "No Fun" but the Sex Pistols' version (although is not named until the end of the episode), the Buzzcocks also played "Boredom" and "Ever Fallen in Love"; The Slits only featuring one song, "Typical Girls", rather than the three featured on the website; and Public Image's "Poptones" appearing in the episode.

 The VH1 broadcast was substantially different from the BBC.
 No discussion was made of the Sex Pistols' interview with Bill Grundy and the press coverage.
 Also there was no mention of The Buzzcocks, Tommy James talking about "New Rose", the Punk girl bands or Public Image Limited, instead the episode playing out to "London Calling" by the Clash.